thirdweb-example/marketplace/README.md

 ## Introduction

-In this guide, you will learn how to create a marketplace like [OpenSea](https://opensea.io/) on the Rinkeby Ethereum test network!
+In this guide, you will learn how to create a marketplace like [OpenSea](https://opensea.io/) on the Goerli Ethereum test network!

 By the end, we'll implement the following features: